 Mark Fragile Items Accordingly

-If you plan to use a moving company rather than moving boxes yourself, remember to make note of which boxes have fragile items.
-This can be as simple as marking all sides of a box with the word “FRAGILE” or taping the box shut with tape that has the word printed on it.
+Especially if you intend to hire a moving company for your next move, remember to mark necessary boxes as delicate to help protect your belongings.
+This step can be as simple as using a marker to write the word FRAGILE on all sides of a box or sealing the box with tape that has the word already printed on it.

-A classic moving tip for packing any fragile items is to wrap them in something gentle, such as packing paper.
-This is especially helpful for moving dishes, lamps, and other delicate home decor, as it can prevent items from jostling around inside boxes.
+When you’re moving to a new home, a great moving tip for packing any fragile items is to pad your moving boxes even before wrapping your belongings.
+While you can use moving classics like newspaper or packing paper to line boxes, you can use other items like tea towels, rags, or clothing instead.
+This is especially helpful for moving dishes, lamps, and other delicate home decor, as it can prevent items from shuffling around inside boxes.

 Use Box Dividers for Glassware

-If you don’t want to move glassware to and from homes by just wrapping them in bubble wrap or packing paper, consider picking up dish pack boxes that come with dividers for each glass.
-This puts a buffer between glasses so they don’t smash together, keeping them safe during your move.
+If you don’t want to pack wine glasses and other glassware by just wrapping them in bubble wrap or packing paper, consider using dish pack boxes that come with dividers for each item in the container.
+Although these boxes can be more expensive, the extra protection they provide is well worth the price.
+The dividers create a buffer between glassware so they don’t bounce together, keeping them safe during your move.

 Leave Clothes on Hangers

 Looking for self storage to help with your move?
 Extra Space Storage has convenient self storage locations across the country.
-Find a storage unit near you!
+Find secure storage near you!